The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

 \subsubsection{Expected X-ray binary signal}

-X-ray binaries, end-points of stellar evolution, are known contributors to the total X-ray luminosity of a galaxy \citep{Tauris2006csxs.book..623T}.
+X-ray binaries, the end points of stellar evolution, are known contributors to the total X-ray luminosity of a galaxy \citep{Tauris2006csxs.book..623T}.
 They are typically spatially distributed following the stellar light, and therefore their emission would be unresolved by eROSITA at the redshift of interest here.

-We evaluate the possible contribution from these (unresolved) X-ray binaries, by taking advantage of the known scaling relation between their total X-ray luminosity and their host galaxy properties.
-In particular, in order to predict the X-ray luminosity of X-ray binaries (XRB) emitted by each galaxy, we use an analytical model based on \citet{Lehmer2016ApJ...825....7L} and \citet{Aird2017MNRAS.465.3390A}.
-They measured the dependence of the total XRB luminosity (in the 2--10 keV energy band) on redshift, galaxy stellar mass and star formation rate.
-To make sure our prediction is conservative, we use the \citet{Aird2017MNRAS.465.3390A} model, which produces a 10-20\% brighter XRB luminosity for a given galaxy property.
-We use model 5 with parameters given in their Table 3 to predict the X-ray luminosity in the band 2-10 keV.
-We propagate the uncertainties from Table 3 to the prediction.
-We then convert (multiplication by 0.56) the luminosity to the 0.5--2 keV band assuming an absorbed (with n$_H$ column density set at mean value of the field $4\times10^{20}$ cm$^{-2}$) power-law with a photon index of 1.8 \citep[as suggested by ][]{BasuZych2020MNRAS.498.1651B}.
+We evaluate the possible contribution from these (unresolved) XRBs by taking advantage of the known scaling relation between their total X-ray luminosity and their host galaxy properties.
+In particular, in order to predict the X-ray luminosity emitted by each galaxy and attributable to these sources, we use an analytical model based on \citet{Lehmer2016ApJ...825....7L} and \citet{Aird2017MNRAS.465.3390A}.
+These authors measured the dependence of the total XRB luminosity (in the 2--10 keV energy band) on redshift, galaxy stellar mass, and SFR.
+To make sure our prediction is conservative, we use the \citet{Aird2017MNRAS.465.3390A} model, which produces a 10\%-20\% brighter XRB luminosity for a given galaxy property.
+We use their "model 5" with parameters given in their Table 3 to predict the X-ray luminosity in the band 2-10 keV.
+We propagate the uncertainties from this latter table to the prediction.
+We then convert (multiplication by 0.56) the luminosity to the 0.5--2 keV band assuming an absorbed (with n$_H$ column density set at mean value of the field $4\times10^{20}$ cm$^{-2}$) power law with a photon index of 1.8 \citep[as suggested by ][]{BasuZych2020MNRAS.498.1651B}. {We note here that all the X-ray-detected point-like sources in eFEDS} are significantly more luminous than predicted by the \citet{Aird2017MNRAS.465.3390A} model.